inverseproblem/PestoSeis/JOSSpaper/paper.md

 can be used for filtering the data in the frequency-wavenumber domain are also provided.
-Similar to the forward modeling tools outlined previously, the main focus of these processing functions is to provide the user with rudimentary tools which are commonly used in seismology so that they can experiment with common practice processing methods.
+Similar to the forward modeling tools outlined previously, the main focus of these processing functions is to provide the user with rudimentary tools which are commonly used in seismology so that they can experiment with processing methods which are commonly used in both industry and academia.

 ## Tutorials

 Finally, a number of tutorials that provide examples on how to use the functions within `PestoSeis` are provided in the form of Jupyter notebooks.
 These tutorials showcase different numerical scenarios and can be used to get started with `PestoSeis`.

 # References